 Some examples could include:

-Why you shouldn’t retire when your spouse does is that these folks aren’t ready.
+Why you shouldn’t retire when your spouse does is these folks aren’t ready.
 Feelings of resentment and loss could surface if they're forced to give up their career.

 In most instances, they’re okay with their spouse retiring as long as they can continue to do what they love.